coffeebe4code/type-lang-docs/src/functions.md

 # Functions

-In `type-lang` declarations are simple.
+In `type-lang` all declarations are simple.

 ```
 pub const value: u64 = 5;